• Skip to primary navigation

 Recipe tips and variations

-- Buy fresh ground meat and liver and emphasise on the liver here as it tends to smell the longer you leave it in the fridge.
+-- Buy fresh ground meat and liver, and emphasize the liver here as it tends to smell the longer you leave it in the fridge.

-Serve this recipe with my high protein mashed potato.
+• Serve this recipe with my high-protein mashed potatoes.

 Storage instructions